 The segment count constraint above is fairly straightforward and has been (re)-invented in an ad-hoc manner before \citep{terzi-2006}.
-We will next show how to derive a segmentation algorithm with more elaborate constraints which would be much more difficult to derive without systematic tools such as we describe here.
+We will next show how to derive a segmentation algorithm for segmentation problems with much more elaborate constraints which would be far more difficult to derive without systematic analytical tools such as we describe in this paper.
 While the segment count constraint is certainly very practical, there are other ways to control the segmentation since we may not know the number of segments in advance.
-The \emph{length, }$\#\left(i,j\right)=j-i+1$, of each segment is a property of key practical importance.
-For example, it would be extremely useful in many applications to control the minimum length of each segment:
+The \emph{length, }$d\left(i,j\right)=j-i+1$, of each segment is a property of key practical importance.
+For example, it would be extremely useful in many applications to control the minimum length of each segment,